mnabialek/docker/readme.md

 By default when creating new project using `dcc` command will be selected template defined in `.bashrc` for `DEFAULT_TEMPLATE` variable (it's set to **PHP 7.2 with MySQL 5.7 and Nginx** by default).

 Obviously depending on your needs you might want to create custom templates (in `templates`) or even brand new components (in `definitions` directory) that will fit better your desired environment.

-## Docker sync

-Because of performance by default all projects (except of proxy) will be run using docker sync.
-To stop such container just press **CTRL + C** as advised in terminal.

-However if you don't want to use docker sync at all, you can remove all `docker-sync.yml` files from templates in `templates` directory and additionally you should update each `docker-compose.yml` file this way:

-1. Remove following lines:

-    ```
-    volumes:
-      ${prefix}-sync:
-        external: true
-    ```

-2. Change line:

-    ```
-    - ${prefix}-sync:/usr/share/nginx/html/:nocopy
-    ```

-    into

-    ```
-    - ${projectdir}${domain}/html:/usr/share/nginx/html/
-    ```

-However keep in mind that recommended scenario is keep original templates not changed and instead create copy of them for example with `-nosync` suffix just to have possibility to switch to synced version in future or keep update with this repository.

 ## Licence